luisangeldd/luisangeldd/README.md

 <blockquote>

-I software engineer based in Veracruz MX.
+I software engineer based in Puebl MX.
 And I love writing code!

 I have a small homelab, which I'm using to learn more about mobile design.